SBence/random-nonsense-generator/README.md

 Creating a bot is done through [@BotFather](https://t.me/BotFather).
 See the [official documentation](https://core.telegram.org/bots/features#creating-a-new-bot) for more details.

+**Make sure to disable [privacy mode](https://core.telegram.org/bots/features#privacy-mode), otherwise the bot won't be able to store user messages to generate its replies from.**

 ### Project installation

 1. Install dependencies: